CITY TREESThe City of Paso Robles has an adopted Street Tree List of those trees that are acceptable for planting in the City right-of-way.

 Oak tree removal requires submittal of an Arborist Report (view list of City Council Approved Arborists) and City Council Approval.
 Download an Oak Tree Removal Permit Application or obtain one from the Planning Division.
 The application and an Arborist Report (Oak Evaluation Guidelines) are required when a property-owner is proposing to remove an oak tree that is 6 inches or greater in diameter as measured at 4.5 feet above ground level.
 Call (805) 237-3970 for further information.

-Oak tree trimming requires a permit from the Public Works Department whenever trimming oak tree branches 6 inches or greater in diameter on vacant, undeveloped sites in conjunction with a building permit.
+Oak tree trimming requires a permit from the Community Services Department whenever trimming oak tree branches 6 inches or greater in diameter on vacant, undeveloped sites in conjunction with a building permit.
 A permit is not required for developed private property trimming IF there is no new construction or other development planned or occurring.
 For a trimming permit or questions, contact Public Works at (805) 237-3861.

 Why does the City have regulations regarding oak trees?